maduhaime/collectype/README.md

 Core methods in detail:

-- `where(predicate)`: Chainable.
-Returns the same instance with internal items updated to those matching the predicate function.
+- `all()`: Chainable.
+Returns the same instance with all items.
+- `begin(stepName)`: Chainable.
+Starts a named step for tracking operations in `info.steps`.
+Use with `end()` to create meaningful step names instead of `'_unknown_'`.
+- `count`: Returns the number of items in the current filtered/sorted instance (not chainable).
+- `end()`: Chainable.
+Ends the current named step started with `begin()`.
+- `info`: Returns detailed information about the current state of the collection, including pagination state, sorting state, applied filter steps, and current item count (not chainable).
-- `sort(field, direction?)`: Chainable.
-Returns the same instance with internal items sorted by the specified field (ascending or descending).
+- `items`: Returns the current array of items in the instance, reflecting any applied filters or sorts (not chainable).
 - `page(current, perPage?)`: Chainable.
 Returns the same instance with internal items paginated to the specified page (1-based indexing, default 20 items per page).
-- `all()`: Chainable.
-Returns the same instance with all items.
 - `pipe('expression')`: Chainable.
 Returns the same instance after applying a sequence of functions, from an expression string.
-- `items`: Returns the current array of items in the instance, reflecting any applied filters or sorts (not chainable).
+- `sort(field, direction?)`: Chainable.
+Returns the same instance with internal items sorted by the specified field (ascending or descending).
-- `count`: Returns the number of items in the current filtered/sorted instance (not chainable).
+- `where(predicate)`: Chainable.
+Returns the same instance with internal items updated to those matching the predicate function.

 > **Sorting limitations:**
 > Sorting is only supported on primitive fields (string, number, boolean, Date).
 You cannot sort "out-of-the-box" on fields of type object, set, map, or array.